MatejMagat305/golang-Clang-Dalvik-branchmark/README.md

 # conclusion
 1. Although selection of language is important, the programing skills are the more important.
-2. The Golang is efficient enought to be core of android app.
+2. The Golang is efficient enough to be core of android app.